RetroReversing/retroReversing/categories/consoles/saturn.md

 {% include link-to-other-post.html post="/sega-saturn-exclusives/" description="For a list of all the exclusive Sega Saturn games check out this post." %}

+## Sega Saturn Graphics
+There are some myths around the Sega Saturn's graphical abilities, such as the lack of transparency support, that can be preven false with some clever programming techniques.

+{% include link-to-other-post.html post="/saturn-transparency" description="For details on Transparency effects in Sega Saturn games check out this post." %}

 ---
 # Development Kits (Hardware)